mmiv-center/DICOM-workflows/README.md

 %% now save that file as a series of DICOM images again SeriesInstanceUID = dicomuid;

+%% for testing purposes lets create some placeholder data to save data.img = zeros(256,256,192);

 for i =1:size(data.img,3),
   metadata = dicominfo(file_list_dicom{i});